Club: San Jose Earthquakes | Opening: 2015 | Capacity: 18,000 seats

 History and description

-Avaya Stadium is the recently opened new home of the San Jose Earthquakes.
+Earthquakes Stadium, previously known as Avaya Stadium, is the soccer-specific home of the San Jose Earthquakes.

 The Earthquakes first proposed the construction of a new stadium in 2007, and shortly after the club selected the Airport West site as their preferred location.
 A development permit was awarded in 2011, but local residents submitted appeals which led the start of construction to be delayed until the end of 2012.